skavngr/netbot/README.md

 Source Code
 --
 - _netbot_server.py_ : This is the actual CCC Server.
-- _netbot_server_instructions.txt_ : CCC loads the information about the targets to attack.
+- _netbot_conig.py_ : CCC loads the information about the targets to attack.
 - _netbot_client.py_ : The is the client code (bots).